GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Conclusion

 \section{Conclusion}

 In this work we proposed GADFormer, a transformer-encoder-architecture, capable to perform attention-based group anomaly detection in an unsupervised and semi-supervised setting.
 We emphasized, how the detection of individual anomalous trajectories can be solved as a Group Anomaly Detection (GAD) problem for BERT based transformer models.
-Furthermore, we introduced BAS, a Block Attention-anomaly Score to improve the interpretability of transformer encoder blocks the task of GAD.
-Extensive ablation and robustness studies addressing trajectory noise and novelties on synthetic and real world datasets demonstrated, that our approach is on par with related approaches.
-Further potential for improvement could be to approximate a normal-group-distribution instead of abnormal-group-probabilities by the output-block of our model, combining the pattern attention-based group pattern extraction of our approach and the group anomaly scoring and loss objectives of \cite{DBLP:conf/pkdd/ChalapathyTC18}.
+Furthermore, we introduced BAS, a Block Attention-anomaly Score to allow model inspection for transformer encoder blocks for the task of GAD and improve with that its transparency in terms of answering to which degree the attention of the group of self-attention-heads is normal or abnormal.
+Extensive ablation and robustness studies addressing trajectory noise and novelties on synthetic and real world datasets demonstrated, that our approach is on par with related attention-based approaches like GRU.
+Further potential for improvement could be to approximate a normal-group-distribution instead of abnormal-group-probabilities by the output-block of our model, combining the attention-based group pattern extraction of our approach and the group anomaly scoring and loss objectives of \cite{DBLP:conf/pkdd/ChalapathyTC18}.
 Vice versa, with appropriate preprocessing, the performance of the GADFormer model architecture could also be evaluated on image data, audio or text data.
-Finally, the potential of transfer learning could be investigated by training e.g. on trajectories of buses and applying that pre-trained model on trajectories of cars.
+Moreover, the reliability of the probabilities of our approach could be further investigated according to the work of~\cite{Jiang2019HowCW} as well as the relevance of single group member instances for a specific model prediction.